RobOSatch/Starlight-ECS/README.md

 ---
 ## The Entity Component System
 The project uses an ECS to manage the game logic.
-Systems encapsulate behaviour and hold no data, while Components hold data, but have no behaviour.
+Systems encapsulate behaviour and hold no data, while components hold data, but have no behaviour.
 Entities are there to group components, which likely will work together (player entity for example).
+The ECS makes use of efficient memory layout, by storing components of the same type contiguously in memory and allowing no "holes" in those memory blocks.
+The system's caching is setup in a way, where it will loop through those continous memory blocks during the update cycle.
+Despite the update cycle being called multiple times per second, the layout of the memory and its usage make it incredibly efficient, even when handling a large number of entities per frame.
 The following sections explain how to use the ECS.

 ## Using the engine
 In order to use the engine you have to include `Starlight.h`.
 After that, you have to create an instance of `EntityManager` and use it to get an instance of `Engine`.